The main content of this page starts here

 'Policies against Hunger' conferences

-The ‘Politics against Hunger’ conferences organized by the Federal Ministry of Food and Agriculture since 2001 focus on the realization of the human right to adequate food.
+The ‘Politics against Hunger’ conferences organized by the Federal Ministry of Agriculture, Food and Regional Identity since 2002 focus on the realization of the human right to adequate food.
 The platform aims to help put hunger and malnutrition at the centre of international discussions on food security.

 The ‘Politics Against Hunger’ conference brings together representatives from politics and administration, international organisations, civil society, the private sector and academia to exchange views internationally on the transformation of food systems and to discuss how a system approach can be adopted in such a way that food systems become more sustainable, resilient and equitable.